Uvacoder/woodwork-projects/dogfeeder/README.md

-I built one of these for all our dogs, in different sizes.
+I built one of these for each one of our dogs, in different sizes.
 It is easy to scale.
 For the bowls I use the Van Ness heavyweight crocks, in the appropriate size.